Are some of God's people actually going to flee right before the tribulation? According to Jesus the answer is yes.

 For they are the only ones who will actually 'gather together' as they should.

-Notice that Zephaniah is teaching that a decree is issued, apparently by a church leader--and I believe that the leader will be part of the Continuing Church of God.
+Getting back to Zephaniah, notice that book is teaching that a decree is issued, apparently by a church leader--and I believe that the leader will be part of the Continuing Church of God.
 This would seem to happen after the gospel has been preached enough to the world as a witness (Matthew 24:14), Jewish sacrifices are stopped, and the abomination is set up (Daniel 9:27; 11:31; see also The 'Peace Deal' of Daniel 9:27) per Jesus' statements in Matthew 24:15-16.

 What kind of decree will be issued?